Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 \subsubsection{Configurations}

 Given a target \ac{BH}, we start by finding $m_V^{\rm opt}$.
 We then define a range of vector masses the pipeline \textit{may} be sensitive to, $m_V \in [0.6, 1.1]m_V^{\rm opt}$,\footnote{As shown in Ref.~\cite{Jones2023}, these searches are in fact more sensitive to some sub-optimal vector masses than the optimal mass because, for a given \ac{BH}, sub-optimal masses produce longer-lived \ac{GW} emission, allowing us to extend the $T_{\rm coh}$ used in the search.} given the \ac{BH} we consider, and we choose some number of evenly spaced $m_V$ values from within this range~\cite{Jones2025}.
-We must then choose a set of search configurations to sufficiently cover this parameter space.
+We must then select a set of search configurations \{$t_{\rm start}$, $T_{\rm SFT}$, $T_{\rm coh}$, $T_{\rm obs}$\}, where $t_{\rm start}$ is the GPS start time of the search (corresponding to when the \ac{VBC} has reached saturation) and $T_{\rm SFT}$ is the SFT length, to sufficiently cover this parameter space.
+These configuration parameters are chosen based on the predicted signal evolution, which in turn depends on the given system parameters $\{M_i,\, \chi_i,\, D_{\rm L},\, m_V\}$.
 As demonstrated in Ref.~\cite{Jones2025}, because we use the flexible HMM search technique, even a single set of search configuration parameters can recover signals generated by systems with a range of parameters.
 Still, we require more than one configuration to provide adequate coverage of the full parameter space.
-The process of choosing these configurations is explained in detail in Appendix~A of Ref.~\cite{Jones2025} and summarized here.
+In principle, if we had unlimited computational resources, we would search using a series of optimized configurations tailored to each possible signal to maximize the sensitivity.
+In practice, however, we must limit the number of configurations sampled in order to balance search sensitivity with computational cost.
+The configurations used in this analysis are therefore chosen to span the relevant parameter space with sufficient coverage, while keeping the total cost tractable.
+The resulting sensitivity, accounting for the finite sampling of configurations, is quantitatively evaluated through simulations in Sec.~\ref{sec:constraints_HMM} The process of choosing a set of configurations is explained in detail in Appendix~A of Ref.~\cite{Jones2025} and summarized here.